MediaMath/t1-php/documentation/Usage/pagination.md

 ### Pagination <a name="pagination"></a>

 Some endpoints of the API contain a lot of data.
-If you explicitly use the `JSONResponseDecoder` or the `XMLResponseDecoder` decoders the `ApiClient` will automatically fetch all paginated entities if you pass the option `'fetch' => 'all'` to your `read()` method.
-If you use the `DefaultResponseDecoder` decoder, or supply your own decoder, you will be responsible for creating your own pagination logic.
+The `ApiClient` and `CachingApiClient` classes include methods for paginating data.
+By calling the `paginate()` method you will receive an instance of `Pagination`, which has several methods available to expose the data to you.
+Each of these methods will return an instance of `ApiResponse` (with the exception of `numResults()` and `numPages()`)

 ```php
 use MediaMath\TerminalOneAPI\Management;